Scarabol/rock-raiders-web/README.md

 - GunStation mesh not loaded correctly missing turret part (test with level 18)
 - Surface discovery has very bad performance
 - Wait for all raiders/vehicles/ores/crystals to leave building site, before spawning in
+- Clear rubble job not working as expected
+- Raiders not spawned in Level 01 when restarted from Level 03

 ### Nice to have

 - Dependency tooltips for buildings/vehicles not shown
 - Camera can glitch through terrain and zoom in/out infinitely
+- GUI not shown when game start paused by debugger
+- Provide resources explicit to workers with messaging
+- Least prioritized task is shown outside of panel on level start

 ### Cosmetics